 - Maintain a strong and healthy relationship with your child: Though you may not live with your child, you should continue to have a relationship with them.
 Be sure to call them and see them on a regular basis, including attending school and social events, to ensure that your relationship remains strong despite not physically being with them as frequently.

 - Have a safe space for your child: A judge’s primary concern is the safety of the child, thus you will be asked about your living situation.
 Set aside space for them in your house so that they feel comfortable and safe in your home as well.
 This shows that while you may be building a new life for yourself, your child remains your primary concern.

 - Be respectful to the mother: Though it may be difficult, being respectful to the child’s mother is crucial.
 This shows that you are mature and able to maintain a relationship with your past partner for your child’s sake.

 Hire an Experienced Family Law Attorney

 Custody battles can be stressful and frustrating, especially when dealing with an ex-spouse.
 Our Kane County family law attorney has experience fighting for custody in courtrooms throughout Illinois.
-For legal guidance call Shaw Family Law, P.C. at 630-584-5550 today to receive your free consultation.
+For legal guidance call Shaw Sanders, P.C. at 630-584-5550 today to receive your free consultation.